Gaylord PerryGaylord Jackson Perry

 Primary position: Pitcher

 “Gaylord was fantastic, simply fantastic.
 His contributions were even better than the records show, and they show plenty.
 He was such a great influence on the younger players.
-Perry was far and away the best pitcher in the American League,” said Cleveland Indians President Gabe Paul.
+Perry was far and away the best pitcher in the American League.” – Gabe Paul.

-For his part, Perry played to type – he would fidget with his glove, touch his cap, belt, glove, or pockets repeatedly, and play both with the hitters and with his reputation.
+For his part, Perry played to type: He would fidget with his glove, touch his cap, belt, glove or pockets repeatedly.
 Despite constant surveillance, he was not ejected for doctoring the ball until 1982, his 21st season.
 Perry debuted in 1962 with the San Francisco Giants, and had his breakout season in 1966, when he carried a 20-2 record into August, before cooling off to finish 21-8.
 He pitched a no-hitter at Candlestick Park in 1968, shutting out Bob Gibson 1-0.